King-Remy/Sales-Forcast-App/config-explanation.md

 ## Config explanation
-The following explains what each element of the config JSON file refers to
+The following explains what each element of the config example JSON file refers to

 ### Config-example
 the config-example.json is used as the template